 If you have a construction-related injury, don’t try to handle your workers’ compensation claim alone.
 Florida law has become more and more complicated, and it is in your best interest to hire an experienced construction injury lawyer.

-Hardesty, Tyde, Green & Ashton’s workers’ compensation attorneys will evaluate your claim and guide you through the claims and appeals processes.
+Hardesty, Tyde, Green & Ashton, P. A.’s workers’ compensation attorneys will evaluate your claim and guide you through the claims and appeals processes.
 We will work with you to get the maximum benefit in your case.

-Hardesty, Tyde, Green & Ashton is here to help.
+Hardesty, Tyde, Green & Ashton, P. A. is here to help.
 Contact us today.

 GET ANSWER NOW

 Or schedule an in-office FREE CASE REVIEW

 The most common personal injury is an auto accident, but the broad definition encompasses any situation where a person suffers harm due to the negligence of another person or entity.
 Early identification of a personal injury is important to the legal process.
 Many serious injuries occur each year involving: